UtahTriangle/Laws/Constitution.md

 The Chapter External Officer shall lead our Chapter in fulfilling its envisioned role in the Greek, campus, and local communities.

-Our External Officer shall be the primary point of contact between, and custodion of, relationships between external organizations and our Chapter.
+Our External Officer shall be the primary point of contact between, and custodian of, relationships between external organizations and our Chapter.

 Our External Officer shall be the primary architect and executor of events attended by our Chapter and external organizations.